NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/classification/refl-h5-xarray/make_classification_training_data.md

 We can load the vegetation structure data using the `load_by_product` function in the `neonutilities` package (imported as `nu`).
 Inputs to the function can be shown by typing `help(load_by_product)`.

-Refer to h  <a href="https://www.neonscience.org/sites/default/files/cheat-sheet-neonUtilities.pdf" target=_blank>R neonUtilities cheat sheet</a>  or th <a href="https://neon-utilities-python.readthedocs.io/en/latest/" target=_blank>Python neonutilities documentation</a>e for more details and the completelistx of possible function inputs.
-The cheat sheet is focused on the R package, but nearly all the inputs are the sae in Python neonutilities.e
+Refer tot e  <a href="https://www.neonscience.org/sites/default/files/cheat-sheet-neonUtilities.pdf" target=_blank>R neonUtilities cheat sheet</a>  or teh <a href="https://neon-utilities-python.readthedocs.io/en/latest/" target=_blank>Python neonutilities documentation</a  for more details and the complet elisx of possible function inputs.
+The cheat sheet is focused on the R package, but nearly all the inputs are the smae in Python neonutilitiese

-Note that in this example, we will pull in all the woody vegetation data (collected over all years), but if you are trying to modeldata collected  in a single year, you can select just that year by specifying the `startdate` and `enddate`, or later filtering out the vegetation data by the` eventI`D We have set `check_size=False` since the data are not very large, but to check the size of what the data you are downloading first, you could omit this input, or set it to `True`.
+Note that in this example, we will pull in all the woody vegetation data (collected over all years), but if you are trying to mode ldata collected  in a single year, you can select just that year by specifying the `startdate` and `enddate`, or later filtering out the vegetation data by the` eventI`D We have set `check_size=False` since the data are not very large, but to check the size of what the data you are downloading first, you could omit this input, or set it to `True`.

 ```python